Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Study 1: Verifiability of Security and Safety Requirements Evaluated in Agent Benchmarks

-\subsubsection{Results}
+\subsection{Results}

-We identify 80 benchmarks for AI agent safety or security.
-Table~\ref{tab:domain_policy_stat} summarizes them by two dimensions: whether they target general-purpose or domain-specific agents, and the specificity of the safety or security policies given to the agent.
+We identified 80 benchmarks for AI agent security and safety. \tablename~\ref{tab:domain_policy_stat} summarizes them along two dimensions: agent type (general-purpose vs.\ domain-specific) and the specificity of their security and safety policies.

-\textbf{Expectations for safe or secure behavior are often left implicit.} We found that most benchmarks (63\%) do not provide the evaluated agent with any explicit instruction to behave safely or securely.
-In these cases, benchmark designers implicitly expect agents to recognize that safety or security norms should be prioritized over following user instructions or other inputs, even though this requirement is never stated explicitly.
-For example, AgentHarm~\cite{andriushchenko2025agentharm} expects an agent to refuse a user request to forge a passport, despite providing no explicit instruction that safety should override obedience to user instructions or that such instructions are considered unsafe in the first place.
-In effect, benchmark designers, usually without making this explicit, expect models to follow \textit{``common-sense''} safety or security behaviors, even though what qualifies as common sense may differ across benchmarks.
-In such cases, the expected notion of common sense is never articulated and can at best be inferred from how task execution is evaluated in the benchmark.
+\textbf{Security and safety requirements in 61\% of agent benchmarks are left implicit.} These benchmarks provide no explicit instruction for the agent to behave safely or securely; their designers implicitly expect agents to prioritize security and safety norms over user instructions, even though this expectation is never communicated.
+For example, AgentHarm~\cite{andriushchenko2025agentharm} expects agents to refuse a user request to forge a passport, without instructing the agent that safety should override obedience.
+In effect, designers expect agents to follow \textit{common-sense} security and safety norms, yet what counts as common sense varies across benchmarks and is rarely articulated, leaving it to be inferred from evaluation criteria.

-\textbf{Safety and security encompass broad themes and are interpreted differently among people.} A closer examination of how these benchmarks evaluate agent safety and security shows that conceptions of safety and security are highly diverse.
-Different benchmarks emphasize different themes, including privacy, authorization, robustness to attacks, legality, fairness, truthfulness, bodily harm, and policy compliance.
-Without a clear specification, it is often unclear which of these expectations an agent is intended to satisfy in a given scenario.
-Moreover, even the same theme is often interpreted in different and sometimes even conflicting ways.
-For example, in the context of protecting user privacy, MobileSafetyBench~\cite{Lee_Hahm_Choi_Knox_Lee_2026} instructs an agent to always request user permission before sharing any private information, regardless of context.
-In contrast, MPCI~\cite{wang2026mpcibenchbenchmarkmultimodalpairwise} evaluates whether an agent appropriately shares confidential information without user interaction in suitable social contexts while refusing to do so in inappropriate ones, even though the agent is given no explicit prompt to behave that way.
+\textbf{Security and safety encompass broad themes and are interpreted differently across benchmarks.} Conceptions of security and safety vary widely across benchmarks (Sec.~\ref{sec:definingsafety}), spanning themes such as privacy, authorization, robustness to attacks, fairness, truthfulness, bodily harm, and policy compliance.
+Even the same theme is often interpreted in different, sometimes conflicting ways.
+For user privacy, for example, MobileSafetyBench~\cite{Lee_Hahm_Choi_Knox_Lee_2026} expects an agent to always request user permission before sharing private information.
+MPCI~\cite{wang2026mpcibenchbenchmarkmultimodalpairwise}, in contrast, evaluates whether an agent shares confidential information in ``suitable'' social contexts and refuses in inappropriate ones, without providing explicit instructions.